Egor4ik325/rankrise/README.md

 - slug?

+- when parent category is deleted all it's children should also be deleted.

+Product:

+- Category is referenced from product model, on delete - `set null` product, related name (category products) - `products`.

-Interface:
+Application Interface:

 - Categories should be created, updated and deleted from admin interface.

-- Categories can only be listed or retrieved using API.
+- Categories can only be listed or retrieved (readonly) using API (`/categories/<id:int>/`).

+- Categories can be search by name (through all categories), filtered by parent (get children) and paginated by 20, ordering by name.

+- API should be hierarchical, meaning have multiple levels. *First should be root categories*, then under this category children can be accessed like `/categories/1/children/2/children/3/`.
+Or get children just by filtering parent like `/categories/?parent=1` to get children of 1 category.

+- To get category product filtering product by category should be used like `/products?category=1`.